lvivier/firebase-reactive/README.md

 ### React#attr(name, [options])

 Declare an attribute.
-Use this to generate a getter/setter method `name`. firebase-react should generate these automatically, so you don't need to use this unless you want to wire up client-side validations, etc. for your attrs.
+Use this to generate an accessor method `name`. firebase-react should generate these automatically, so you don't need to use this unless you want to wire up client-side validations, etc. for your attrs.